enterstudio/Frontend-Boilerplate/README.md

 The standard build tool we’re now using is Gulp with the following plugins:

-- browser-sync
 - gulp-autoprefixer
-- gulp-bower
-- gulp-cache
+- gulp-cheerio
 - gulp-concat
-- gulp-imagemin
+- gulp-if
-- gulp-jshint
+- gulp-inject
 - gulp-load-plugins
 - gulp-minify-css
 - gulp-plumber
 - gulp-rename
-- gulp-sass (Node Sass)
-- gulp-scss-lint
+- gulp-ruby-sass
 - gulp-size
+- gulp-svg-sprite
 - gulp-uglify

+Additional plugins on dev:

+- browser-sync
+- gulp-cache
+- gulp-imagemin
-- gulp-svg-sprites
+- gulp-notify
-- gulp-inject
+- gulp-scss-lint
-- run-sequence
+- gulp-jshint

 In the `gulpfile`, plugins are loaded with `gulp-load-plugins` so should be used with the `$.` prefix.